-Our viewSaruni Wild is one of the most remote camps in the Mara and we loved is simplicity.
-Though larger and with more structure than a fly-camp, its lack of electricity gives it that kind of feel and it works really well in combination with a longer stay at the more established Saruni Mara.
+It's hard to think of a camp in the Mara that is as remote as Saruni Wild.
+We loved its simplicity and were impressed by the standards of guiding and hosting.
+Though it's larger and more permanent than a fly-camp, it has that kind of feel and works really well in combination with a longer stay at the more established Saruni Mara.
 The result would be a really varied experience and for those looking for a touch of adventure we think this is a really fun option.

 Food & drink

-Food quality: The food at Saurni Wild is the same menu as Saruni Mara and so as with the main camp, it is also influenced by its Italian owner.
+- The food at Saurni Wild is the same menu as Saruni Mara and so as with the main camp, it is also influenced by its Italian owner.
 You can expect lots of flavour and excellent pasta dishes.
 Saruni Wild, Saruni Mara and Saruni Samburu operate a shared weekly menu so as to avoid repeats for guests who are doing the circuit.

 Saruni Wild offers both a bush breakfast, and a breakfast in camp depending on what suits each guest.
 If you decide to take breakfast out with you then it is still a good spread with yoghurt, cereals, bread, boiled eggs and cold sausages.
 There is also coffee, juice and fresh fruit.
 If you have breakfast in camp you simply have more choice of all the same items as well as a full cooked breakfast.

 Lunches might also be in camp or out in the bush.
 In the bush it would usually be a number of cold salads and pasta dishes as well as fresh bread and some sliced meat.
 In camp the lunch is a bit more substantial with a pasta starter, a main course and a desert.

 Then the evening dinners at Saruni Wild start with nibbles, and then three courses are served to the communal table.

 - Dining locations

 - Indoor and Outdoor Dining